Megabit/Blazorise/docs/_docs/helpers/enums.md

 - `Blank` - Opens the linked document in a new window or tab.
 - `Parent` - Opens the linked document in the parent frame.
 - `Top` - Opens the linked document in the full body of the window.

+## DateInputMode

+Hints at the type of data that might be entered into DateEdit by the user while editing the element or its contents.

+- `Date` - Only date is allowed to be entered.
+- `DateTime` - Both date and time are allowed to be entered.